Evágrio Jorge

-Evágrio Fransisco Jorge (6 March 1925 – 20 August 1978) was an Indian freedom fighter and journalist.
+Evágrio Fransisco Jorge (6 March 1925 – 20 August 1978) was an Indian independence activist and journalist.

 Early life

 Evágrio Fransisco Jorge was born on 6 March 1925 in Carmona, Salcete, Portuguese Goa, to Tito Manuel Jorge and Moi Sinha Rodrigues.
 He completed his 7th year of Lyceum education.

-Goa liberation movement
+Goan independence movement

 When Ram Manohar Lohia visited Goa in June 1946, Jorge visited Lohia at the home of Julião Menezes and published the news of Lohia's arrival on the O Heraldo newspaper on 12 June.
 This triggered the civil disobedience movement that is today known as Goa Revolution Day.
 Later, Jorge went to visit Lohia in Bombay, accompanied by Purushottam Kakodkar.
 While there, they got to know that the then Prime Minister of India, Jawaharlal Nehru, was passing through the city.
-They thus met him and requested him for Goa's freedom.
+They thus met him and requested him for Goa's independence.
 They then received encouragement from Nehru.

 In the 1940s, Jorge led a political party, Liga Regional (the Regional League).
 He was also one of founders of the National Congress (Goa) (NCG).
 He was elected as its Joint Secretary at the first meeting, held in Londa, Karnataka on 18 August 1946.
 On 7 November 1946, he was arrested after he offered satyagraha at Cuncolim.
 He was released after being imprisoned and tortured for 45 days.
 After his release, he was given the responsibility of the Belgaum and Khanapur satyagraha camps of the NCG.

 On 15 August 1947, he was arrested again to prevent him from organizing any protests on that day.
 His house was then raided and nationalist literature was seized.
 Following this, he was put on trial by the TMT for the publishing and distribution of anti-Portuguese flyers and articles.
 He was then sentenced to 5 years' imprisonment, along with having his political rights suspended for 15 years.

 In June 1957, he was part of a delegation of 11 Goans chosen for consultation by Prime Minister Nehru.
 Others included Armando Menezes and his brother Nicolau Menezes, along with Luis Gracias, J. N. Heredia, Gerald Pereira, Vishwanath Lawande, Pundalik Gaitonde, Rama Hegde, Peter Alvares and Purushottam Kakodkar.